 The former archon subtly tampered with the direction of the investigation, pointing police in a more hostile direction.
 Medical records from her admission and photos of her own wounds inexplicably went missing.
 Details of her past sexual activities at the University of Washington became public knowledge.
 The story (already gaining traction locally) started to spin beyond rape on campus to questions of the victim’s own background.
 Even as Kyrstin’s friends on campus tried to close ranks around her to protect her, the school’s administration and local authorities began to squeeze the group.
 Friends were pulled out of classes for questioning by campus and local authorities.
 Administrators and faculty increasingly put pressure on students to distance themselves from her.
 Once he set the ball spinning, Jonathan needed to little to watch it tumble down on Kyrstin.

-The replacement for the slain player on the football team performed poorly, and articles appeared in the school paper on how keenly his ‘loss’ was felt by the team when his stand in at linebacker preformed particularly poorly in the following games.
-The athletics department closed ranks against Krystin and any supporters, and behind the massive funding the growing football program brought in it was all to easy to throw one shy and unremarkable student under the bus.
+The replacement for the slain player on the football team performed poorly.
+Articles appeared in the school paper on how keenly his ‘loss’ was felt by the team when his stand in at linebacker preformed particularly poorly in the following games.
+The athletics department closed ranks against Krystin and any supporters.
+Behind the massive funding the growing football program brought in, it was all-too easy to throw one shy and unremarkable student under the bus.
 Her less devoted friends fell away under the weight brought to bear on them.
-Those that remained her defenders found themselves buried under the pressure and scorn of associating with her, becoming pariahs themselves, much to Kyrstin’s distress.
+Her remaining defenders found themselves buried under the pressure and scorn of associating with her, becoming pariahs themselves, much to Kyrstin’s distress.
 Amidst this college turmoil, Kyrstin received word that her parents were splitting up after 25 years of marriage: someone had delivered the more vulgar reports of her sexual activities to the family doorstep, alongside some poorly-considered drunken photos of Kyrstin in a UW Huskies sweater (and little else) from her freshman year.
 The fight that erupted in the already tense household blew out of proportion.
 Her father belatedly communicated that he had disowned Kyrstin and wanted nothing further to do with her.

-Beyond her instruction in thaumaturgy, beyond the basic of medical knowledge imparted on her, beyond lessons in the intricacies of Kindred politics and etiquette, Jonathan also endeavored to impress upon her the night to night realities of her Requiem.
+Beyond her instruction in thaumaturgy, beyond the basic of medical knowledge imparted on her, beyond lessons in the intricacies of Kindred politics and etiquette, Jonathan also endeavored to impress the Requiem’s night-to-night realities upon his childe.
 That mortal ties were important in whatever form they might take, but that she must not allow them to control her.
 That dispassion, rational, and selfish thinking had a place, but must be tempered by a degree of conscience.
-That she must continue to cultivate her own interests beyond clan and thaumaturgy: in particular he emphasized that the high-level maths she had studied in life were an excellent escape from the All-Night Society and the constant intrigues that would consume her if she allowed them to.
+That she must continue to cultivate her own interests beyond clan and thaumaturgy: in particular, he emphasized that the high-level maths she had studied in life were an excellent escape from the All-Night Society and the constant intrigues that would consume her if she allowed them to.

 It should come as no surprise, given that it was primarily her personality that led to her Embrace, that Jonathan has gone to great lengths to ensure Kyrstin remains as he desired her leading up to her Embrace.
 She is reserved, but not shy.
 Formal but not stiff.
 She prefers to let others speak first, and offers her on opinion only when she feels particularly strongly or when it is invited.
 Particular attention has been paid towards cultivating her manners among other Kindred, with particular emphasis placed on not giving needless offense.
 In many ways it is an upbringing to match that of many Ventrue.